|Rare Book & Manuscript Library|

 Biographical / Historical

-Paul Goodman is an important figure in 20th-century intellectual and cultural history and the interviews make up a rich composite view into the intellectual world of the 1950s-early 1970s and can be of interest to students and scholars.
+Paul Goodman (1911-1972) is an important figure in 20th-century intellectual and cultural history and the interviews make up a rich composite view into the intellectual world of the 1950s to the early 1970s.